ehmicky/modern-errors/README.md

 _Default_: `5000` (5 seconds)

 The process exits gracefully: it waits for any ongoing tasks (callbacks, promises, etc.) to complete, up to a specific `timeout`.

-This option can also
-be:
+Special values:

 - `0`: Exits right away, without waiting for ongoing tasks
 - `Number.POSITIVE_INFINITY`: Waits for ongoing tasks forever, without timing